What if I don’t know who's to blame for my work injury?

 Liability is not always clear cut.
 If you collided with a car that pulled out in front of you, then the other driver would probably be liable for any injury.
 But what if you were speeding or not wearing a seatbelt?
 It might be that your injuries would have been less severe had you been driving within the limit or wearing a seatbelt.

-In this example, a ‘contributory negligence’ defence might be argued by the defendant leading.
-If it's established that there was blame on both sides, a ‘split liability' decision might be reached where, for example, the blame is apportioned on a 50:50 basis.
-In this example, you would receive 50% of the compensation you would have received if the other party was fully to blame.
+In this example, a contributory negligence defence might be argued.
+If it's established that there was blame on both sides, a split liability decision might be reached where, for example, the blame is apportioned on a 50:50 basis.
+You would then receive 50% of the compensation you would have received if the other party was fully to blame.

 Multiple parties were at fault